ratbag package

 Note that the conversion happens once all

-have been completed, i.e. the input value forrepeat > 1
+repeathave been completed, i.e. the input value forrepeat > 1is a list.

 - convert_to_data: Optional[Callable[[ConverterArg], Any]]